When is Celebrity Masterchef back on TV? Who is in it?

 Kicking of the MasterChef challenge will be former X Factor star Myles Stephenson, who is a member of group Rak Su, Apprentice contestant Thomas Skinner, Loose Women’s Judi Love, Death in Paradise star Shyko Amos and ex-footballer John Barnes.

-The other contestants stepping into the kitchen include: presenter Gethin Jones, Drag Race queen Baga Chipz, tennis coach Judy Murray, Olympian Sir Matthew Pinsent, rapper Lady Leshurr and comedy actress Felicity Montagu.
+The other contestants stepping into the kitchen include: presenter Gethin Jones, RuPaul’s Drag Race UK queen Baga Chipz, tennis coach Judy Murray, Olympian Sir Matthew Pinsent, rapper Lady Leshurr and comedy actress Felicity Montagu.

 Actor Phil Daniels, LGBTQ activist and YouTuber Riyadh Khalaf, Hockey player Sam Quek, presenter Dominic Littlewood, actress Crissy Rock and TV personality Jeff Brazier will also be stepping up to the plate.